Regulated RetailOperator playbook

 Three structural differences from regular retail procurement — and they apply across cannabis, CBD, hemp, medical, and pharma-adjacent categories alike:

 1. Every line is a compliance object, not just an inventory object.
-A 1 oz jar of flower isn't just SKU CAN-FLW-001 — it's lot 2026-04-22-A, COA on file from Lab X dated 2026-04-08, sourced from supplier with Adult-Use Cultivation License CA-CUL-1234, transferred under Manifest M-99812, expiring 2027-04-22.
-The same applies for medical: a bottle of a regulated supplement is its NDC, its lot, its expiration, its manufacturer's license, and its COA.
-Lose any of those data points and the unit becomes unsellable, regardless of how much you paid for it.
+A 1 oz jar of flower is not just SKU CAN-FLW-001 — it may also be lot 2026-04-22-A, COA on file from Lab X dated 2026-04-08, sourced from supplier with Adult-Use Cultivation License CA-CUL-1234, transferred under Manifest M-99812, expiring 2027-04-22.
+The same pattern can apply for medical: a bottle of a regulated supplement may carry an NDC, lot, expiration date, manufacturer registration, and COA.
+Lose a required data point and the unit may need to be quarantined, blocked, or investigated before it can be sold.

 2. The lot is the unit of recall.
 A vendor lot fails a heavy-metal screen three weeks after it shipped.
 A medical supplier issues a recall for a single manufacturing batch.
-Without lot-level tracking from receipt forward, you can't answer "which units of that lot are still on the shelf, which sold, and which sold to whom" without backing into it through the POS receipt history.
-With lot-level tracking, the answer is one query — true for cannabis flower, CBD tinctures, and medical SKUs alike.
+Without lot-level tracking from receipt forward, you cannot answer "which units of that lot are still on the shelf, which sold, and which sold to whom" without backing into it through the POS receipt history.
+With lot-level tracking, the answer becomes a structured lookup — true for cannabis flower, CBD tinctures, and medical SKUs alike.

 3. Licenses expire.
-Suppliers, brands, transporters, testing labs, distributors with wholesaler permits — every party in the chain has a license, permit, or registration with an expiration date.
-The day after one expires, anything you receive from that party becomes unsellable.
-Most operators discover this only at audit.
-A compliance system has to surface lapsing licenses the renewal date, not after.
+Suppliers, brands, transporters, testing labs, distributors with wholesaler permits — many parties in the chain have a license, permit, or registration with an expiration date.
+Depending on category and jurisdiction, an expired license can block receiving or force extra review.
+A compliance system has to surface lapsing licenses before the renewal date, not after.

 The right procurement system for regulated retail handles all three structurally — without adding manual work for the buyer.